cran-task-views/WebTechnologies/README.md

   - [crul](http://cran.rstudio.com/web/packages/crul/index.html) ([GitHub](https://github.com/ropensci/crul)) is an R6-based HTTP client that provides asynchronous HTTP requests, a pagination helper, HTTP mocking via [webmockr](http://cran.rstudio.com/web/packages/webmockr/index.html), and request caching via [vcr](https://github.com/ropensci/vcr).
 It targets developers of other R packages more so than end users.
   - [<span class="GitHub">curlconverter</span>](https://github.com/hrbrmstr/curlconverter/) (not on CRAN) is a useful package for converting curl command-line code, for example from a browser developer’s console, into R code.
   - [request](http://cran.rstudio.com/web/packages/request/index.html) ([GitHub](https://github.com/sckott/request)) provides a high-level package that is useful for developing other API client packages. [httping](http://cran.rstudio.com/web/packages/httping/index.html) ([GitHub](https://github.com/sckott/httping)) provides simplified tools to ping and time HTTP requests, around [httr](http://cran.rstudio.com/web/packages/httr/index.html) calls. [httpcache](http://cran.rstudio.com/web/packages/httpcache/index.html) ([GitHub](https://github.com/nealrichardson/httpcache)) provides a mechanism for caching HTTP requests.
-  - For dynamically generated webpages (i.e., those requiring user interaction to display results), [RSelenium](http://cran.rstudio.com/web/packages/RSelenium/index.html) ([GitHub](https://github.com/ropensci/RSelenium/)) can be used to automate those interactions and extract page contents.
+  - For dynamically generated webpages (i.e., those requiring user interaction to display results), [<span class="GitHub">RSelenium</span>](https://github.com/ropensci/RSelenium/) can be used to automate those interactions and extract page contents.
 It provides a set of bindings for the Selenium 2.0 webdriver using the [JsonWireProtocol](https://github.com/seleniumhq/selenium-google-code-issue-archive).
 It can also aid in automated application testing, load testing, and web scraping. [seleniumPipes](http://cran.rstudio.com/web/packages/seleniumPipes/index.html) ([GitHub](https://github.com/johndharrison/seleniumPipes)) provides a “pipe”-oriented interface to the same. [<span class="GitHub">rdom</span>](https://github.com/cpsievert/rdom/) (not on CRAN) uses [phantomjs](http://phantomjs.org/) to access a webpage’s Document Object Model (DOM).
   - For capturing static content of web pages [postlightmercury](http://cran.rstudio.com/web/packages/postlightmercury/index.html) is a client for the web service [Mercury](https://mercury.postlight.com/) that turns web pages into structured and clean text.
   - Another, higher-level alternative package useful for webscraping is [rvest](http://cran.rstudio.com/web/packages/rvest/index.html) ([GitHub](https://github.com/hadley/rvest)), which is designed to work with [magrittr](http://cran.rstudio.com/web/packages/magrittr/index.html) to make it easy to express common web scraping tasks.
   - Many base R tools can be used to download web content, provided that the website does not use SSL (i.e., the URL does not have the “https” prefix). `download.file()` is a general purpose function that can be used to download a remote file.
 For SSL, the `download()` function in [downloader](http://cran.rstudio.com/web/packages/downloader/index.html) wraps `download.file()`, and takes all the same arguments.